Prasen1/graphite-nodejs/README.md

     └── insert_db.js          ## main file

-Once the script starts running and data is inserted into Graphite, it can viewed via Graphite's Web UI.
+Once the script starts running and data is inserted into Graphite, it can be viewed via Graphite's Web UI.